Warranty Defaults

 Controls whether the warranty default is active for use within the system.

-• Not Selected: Indicates that the warrant default code is deactivated within the system.
+• Not Selected—indicates that the warranty default code is deactivated within the system.

-Note: This field appears only by accessing the Warranty Defaults screen by clicking on a Cash Code.
+This field appears only by accessing the Warranty Defaults screen by clicking a Cash Code.

 Pricing Level Description